tdewolff/canvas/README.md

 * Introduce elliptic arc function for PDFs much like for PostScript?
 * Add ArcTo in endpoint format (take begin/end angle and center point)
 * Add function to convert lines to cubic Beziérs to smooth out a path
-* Add offsetting of path (expand / contract), tricky with overlap

 Optimization

+* Avoid overlapping paths when offsetting in corners
 * Approximate Beziérs by elliptic arcs instead of lines when stroking, if number of path elements is reduced by more than 2 times (check)
-* Avoid overlapping paths when stroking, we need to know the ending and starting angle of the previous and next command respectively

 ## Canvas